Page contents

 Ask your medical debt collectors to verify your delinquent healthcare bills and offer in-depth information about the statements being collected.

 You can discuss payment options with your healthcare provider if you cannot afford to settle your medical bills.
-Most healthcare providers and nonprofit organizations will offer provide financial assistance to help you pay off medical debt.
+Most healthcare providers and nonprofit organizations will offer financial assistance to help you pay off medical debt.

 Furthermore, you can seek local or state social service groups to settle your medical aid through financial assistance programs.
 There are also charitable foundations that provide financial assistance for medical debt relief.